LUDzik77/Chinese-horoscope/README.md

 ## Technology
 Webpage written in django & Python 3.
-I Used Bootstrap template for part of my HTML and CSS and Puzzlescript engine to make a game.
+I used Bootstrap template for part of my HTML and CSS and Puzzlescript engine to make a game.

 ## Contributers
 **Ludwik R. Papaj** <ludwikpapaj@gmail.com>